DmytroIvanenko/minecraft-troops-deployment/README.md

 ## ⚠️ Technical Note
 The scaling effect for "Patron" entities uses the `playanimation` command.
 For permanent stability across world reloads, it is recommended to mirror this command in a **Repeating Command Block** (Always Active) close to the entity's location.

+---
+## ⚖️ License
+This project is licensed under the **MIT License**.

+**Original Concept & Development:** Dmytro (2026).
+Feel free to use, modify, and distribute this code for educational purposes.
+Attribution is greatly appreciated!